-Because of this, if you see any symptoms like dark pigmentation or spots around your reproductive organs, you need to make sure you stay away from gluten in your diet.
+Because of this, if you see any symptoms like dark pigmentation or spots around your reproductive organs, you need to be careful of what you eat.
 It could be that you are gluten intolerant and you don’t know it.

-You will see big improvements.
-And in place of gluten, you should eat a lot of fiber and drink large amounts of water.
-Doing this, you will get your healthy skin back.
+You should always be sure to eat a lot of fiber and drink large amounts of water.
+If you do this, your skin health may improve.

 3. Lactose intolerance